Henry Friendly: Clerkship under Brandeis

 In Friendly's second year, Frankfurter notified him of his decision to appoint him as a law clerk to Justice Louis Brandeis on the Supreme Court.
 Brandeis was aware of Friendly's intellectual achievements at Harvard; both he and Frankfurter foresaw a career for Friendly in the legal academy.
 In Friendly's third year, Frankfurter changed course.
 He suggested that Friendly delay the clerkship to remain at Harvard for a fourth year to study, teach, and research for him.
-Friendly declined, tired of law school.
+Friendly declined, having no interest in continuing law school.
 Buckner advised him to immediately proceed to the clerkship then be a practitioner.
-The competing interests of Brandeis, Frankfurter, and Buckner led to a quarrel over whether he should enter the academy or the private practice of law.
+The competing interests of Brandeis, Frankfurter, and Buckner led to a dispute over whether he should enter the academy or the private practice of law.
 (Note: Frankfurter saw Buckner's intrusion as obstructing the true purpose of the clerkship: to prepare Friendly for academia.
 The professor wrote to Buckner, "What surprises me about all the lawyers with whom Friendly talked in New York, and even about your comments to him, is that you did not treat Friendly as a very special case—a man of truly extraordinary talents, under no pressure of immediacies, still very young and potential of very great things in all sorts of ways....
 Don't you think it is terribly important that there be deposited in an unusually talented person like Friendly thoughts and reflections, not merely with reference to his success in New York during the next five or ten years, but that he should keep in mind what would equip him for the rest of his life as a civilized, reflective mind, with a deep inner life, instead of becoming as narrow and as sterile as are all but a negligible few of the leading members of the present day bar?")
 Ultimately, Friendly forewent a postgraduate year.
 He decided to begin with Brandeis in the fall after graduation, and traveled to Washington, D.C., where a front-page story by The Christian Science Monitor described their association as "the two highest Harvard Law men to work together."